IBM/secure-bitcoin-wallet/README.md

 ```

 To build the application, clone the master branch from this repo and build a container out of it.
-If you newly installed docker.io on the VM, and if you want to build a container as a regular user,
+If you newly installed docker on the VM, and if you want to build a container as a regular user,
 typically you need to add your userid to the `docker` group.

 ```